emfcamp/Website/templates/volunteer/info/index.md

 Finally, anyone who does at least one volunteer shift will receive a voucher to purchase a guaranteed ticket for the next EMF.

-## The Golden Rules

-**Don’t overcommit yourself.**

-**Tell us if you can’t get something done.**

-Nobody will criticise you if you can't do something, and telling us quickly means we can handle the situation.

 ## How to Volunteer

 Click the button below to register as a volunteer, which will allow you to choose which roles you're interested in, and then select shifts at a convenient time for you.
 You can also opt in to receiving a notification if we're having difficulty filling shifts for those roles, which would be greatly appreciated.
 There's no obligation to take those shifts.